 Skip to content

 Maia supports context files.
 Context files are a powerful way to embed reusable knowledge and best practices directly into every Maia prompt.
-These Markdown files live in your project and can include project context, business rules that affect pipeline design, data warehousing standards, and naming conventions.
+These Markdown files are stored in your project and can include project context, business rules that affect pipeline design, data warehousing standards, and naming conventions.

 Maia automatically reads all context files stored in your project and uses them to enhance its responses so you don't have to repeat your requirements every time.